mzarglis/DNS-Audit/README.md

 # DNS-Audit
 Python script that takes a list of ips and will perform reverse lookup to resolve hostnames.

-Wrote this to ensure all networking devices have correct reserse lookups populated in DNS
+Wrote this to audit all our networked devices have correct reverse lookups populated in DNS

 --Future--
 -Integrate w/ HPNA (pull list of active devices)